 Essentially the mountain is coloured due to the different minerals it contains and were revealed once the snow had melted away due to warmer weather.
 In total seven main minerals create different shades of colour that seemingly don’t mix and create this utterly unique mountain.

 6. Check out the Salt Mines of Maras

-Strategically dug into the mountainside, thousands of shallow pools filled with salt water eventually evaporate and leave behind the crystallized salt, a process that has been practiced for more than 500 years.
+Strategically dug into the mountainside, thousands of shallow pools filled with saltwater eventually evaporate and leave behind the crystallized salt, a process that has been practised for more than 500 years.
 There are over 6,000 salt pans near Maras, and each one is no more than 13 square feet and less than 1 foot deep.
 These are well worth a visit and a quick snap!

 7. Explore Cusco’s ancient city

 There are very few cities in the world that are as iconic as Cusco.
 This ancient city was the capital of the Inca Empire and is more famously known as the gateway to Machu Picchu where many adventurists start their journey.
 The city centre is really beautiful, with unique architecture and plenty of wonderful shops and markets to check out.